7568/7568.github.io/_posts/2017-05/2017-05-06-install jekelly in windows.md

   ![images help](images/003.png)
 - install jekyll `gem install jekyll` and then wait untill success like this
   ![images help](images/004.png)
-- ok all success great now you can use jekyll happness
+- ok all success great now you can use jekyll happiness